 Reasons for Withholding a North Carolina Tenant’s Security Deposit

-According to the North Carolina law, landlords must only use the deposit once the tenancy has come to an end or has been prematurely terminated.
+According to the North Carolina law, a landlord must only use the deposit once the tenancy has come to an end or has been prematurely terminated.
 North Carolina landlords can only use the security deposits to cover the following:

 • Unpaid bills - This includes rent, water, utilities, sewer services, electricity, and other bills.